quarkusio/quarkus/README.md

 If the recorder detects that a String has come from config then instead of just writing the value it will write some bytecode that loads the value from MP config, and defaulting to the build time value if it is not present.
 This means configuration can be applied at both build and runtime.

+To pass to the StartupTask a list of class without loading the classes themselves, you can do the following

+    org.jboss.shamrock.deployment.codegen.BytecodeRecorder#classProxy

+to pass in class objects. it is a work around for the classes you need not being loadable from the processor. you just pass in the class name, and it returns a Class object that is a proxy for the real Class.
+There are examples in the Undertow one.

 ## Testing